mcnole25/random-resources/README.md

 Type "e" in an input for Euler's Number.
 Euler's Number is experimental and may have bugs.

 **NOTE: I do not own big.js.
 The library is fully owned by MikeMcl.**

+# bfdi-characters.txt

+List of contestant names in BFB/TPOT (67 of them) with the failed debuters (24 of them) and 9 extra characters to make it 100 people in total.
+Free to use.